DavidPal/whitespace-format/DEVELOPMENT.md

 ```
 where `X.Y.Z` is the version in `pyproject.toml` file.

-The build the package and push by the package to [pypi](https://pypi.org/) with commands:
+Then, build the package and push it to [pypi](https://pypi.org/) with the
+following commands:
 ```shell
 make clean
 make build-package